Brief History of St. Joseph Home of Cincinnati

 When the maternity hospital section closed in 1954, the name was changed to St. Joseph Infant and Maternity Home.
 In 1967, the Home moved to Sharonville, located in northern Hamilton County.
 An on-campus high school was opened, where young women waiting to give birth could attend accredited classes.

-As the numbers of young women needing services dramatically declined, the Home, sensing the changing needs of our society, initiated a program in 1976 for children with severe/profound developmental disabilities.
+As the numbers of young women needing services dramatically declined, the Home, sensing the changing needs of our society, initiated a program in 1976 for children with significant developmental disabilities and medical fragilities.